 This is the modern-day version of the high top style.
 Wear it with a bit of a disheveled finish to add texture to your look.

 If you’re the guy that has to do all things with finesse, this side part high top look is calling your name.
 To take the look up a notch, opt for a zig-zag hair parts instead.

 11. Fade with A Twist

 Add character to your high fade haircut by adding twists to the ends.
-Use AXE Spiked-Up Look: Extreme Hold Gel to add a firm and long-lasting hold to your twists.
+Use some AXE Spiked-Up Look: Extreme Hold Gel to add a firm and long-lasting hold to your twists.